 Nursing at Muskingum

-mark a milestone – we now have alumni classes from both the traditional and the
+On May 5, 2011, Commencement Day, graduating nursing students marked a milestone and became alumni classes from both the traditional and the

 adult baccalaureate of science in nursing (BSN) tracks of Muskingum’s